-e.g

-'''
+e.g.

 OPTION LCDPANEL IL19341, LANDSCAPE, PEO, PD6, PC4

-'''

-In some circumstances it may be necessary to interrupt power to the LCD panel while the Armmite is running (eg, to save battery power) and in that case the GUI RESET LCDPANEL command can be used to reinitialise the display the same as in power up.
+In some circumstances it may be necessary to interrupt power to the LCD panel while the Armmite is running (e.g., to save battery power) and in that case the GUI RESET LCDPANEL command can be used to reinitialise the display the same as in power up.

-If the LCD panel is no longer required, the command OPTION LCDPANEL DISABLE can be used which will return the I/O pins for general use.
+If the LCD panel is no longer required, the command OPTION LCDPANEL DISABLE can be used which will return the I/O pins for general use, it will also disable the touch controller and return its I/O pins.